elliehoward/Self-Guided-Exploration-Tutorial/README.md

 For those of you that are familiar with CSS, you may be aware that writing CSS code can be very repetitive.
 The extent to which code repeats also increases the difficulty of its maintainability.
 The programmer must search through many lines of code in order to upkeep its visual 'cleanliness'.

 SASS was created to improve these drawbacks of writing CSS.
-SASS allows for nesting code, creating variables, and using for-loops; in fact, one can create and extend class-like objects - just like object oriented programming (specifically ES6) in Javascript!
-What once may have taken you 20 lines of code to style the third ```<p>``` tag in a nested ```<div>``` tag may only take you 10 or 15 lines of code with SASS; it may not seem like much, but what if your code base contains a few hundred lines?
+SASS allows for the nesting of code, creating variables, and using for-loops; in fact, one can create and extend class-like objects - just like object oriented programming (specifically ES6) in Javascript!
+What once may have taken you 8 lines of code to style the third ```<p>``` tag in a nested ```<div>``` tag may only take you 5-6 lines of code with SASS; it may not seem like much, but what if your code base contains a few hundred lines?
 A few lines removed here and there might add up.
-In addition, the allowance for nesting of code blocks increases the readability of code blocks.
+In addition, the allowance for nesting of code blocks increases their legibility.

 Now that I've finally got your attention, you might be wondering: